kleintob/website/content/building-blocks/store-and-document-your-data/store-data/aws-s3-buckets.md

 ## Code

-We show you how to very simply upload and download files to a S3 bucket with boto3.
+We show you how to very simply upload and download files to an S3 bucket with boto3.

 First off, install boto3 - the AWS SDK for Python - via [pip](/building-blocks/configure-your-computer/statistics-and-computation/python-packages/):